shatejas/opensearch-knn-single-node-experiments/README.md

 The system is architected with a single [docker-compose file](compose.yaml).
 This docker compose will do the following:
 1. Build a custom test OpenSearch docker image based on provided Github repo and test branch
 2. Run a single node cluster with the custom docker image and resource constraints.
 It will add a JFR and system metrics and profiling
-3. Run a lightweight separate OpenSearch metric cluster for OSB to output results to (this is kind of hacky and can be removed once we add recall to OSB test report)
+3. Run a lightweight separate OpenSearch metric cluster for OSB to output results to (this collects all metrics in addition to final report)
 4. Build a custom OSB image with the provided extensions
 5. Run the configured OSB workload identified by the run ID and kick off an async profile on the OpenSearch process